 April 2008 MILLER AXCESS PROBLEMS.
 A note from Ed.
 This month I visited the west coast of Spain to

-assist an auto plant that makes BMW car seats.
+assist an auto plant that makes BMW and other car seats.
 The

 plant had great success with their ABB robots and Miller Delta Weld equipment